The Mathematical Basics and the Results of the Theory of physical structures

-\emph{gives on a two-dimensional and} a $2n$-\emph{dimensional manifolds} $\mathfrak{M}$ \emph{and} $\mathfrak{N}$ \emph{a dimetric physical structure(a phenomenologically symmetric geometry of two sets) of rank}$(n+1,2)$, \emph{then with an accuracy up to a scaling transformation and change of coordinates in the manifolds it defines in $R^{2n}$ such a quasigroup operation with a right identity that the right inverse coincides with the parent element, and in the equation expressing the phenomenological symmetry under the operator of alternation} $\hat{R}{(\alpha\beta)}$ \emph{there stands an expression similar to the metric function itself}:
+\emph{gives on a two-dimensional and} a $2n$-\emph{dimensional manifolds} $\mathfrak{M}$ \emph{and} $\mathfrak{N}$ \emph{a dimetric physical structure(a phenomenologically symmetric geometry of two sets) of rank}$(n+1,2)$, \emph{then with an accuracy up to a scaling transforma- \ tion and change of coordinates in the manifolds it defines in $R^{2n}$ such a quasigroup operation with a right identity that the right inverse coincides with the parent element, and in the equation expressing the phenomenologi- \ cal symmetry under the operator of alternation} $\hat{R}{(\alpha\beta)}$ \emph{there stands an expression similar to the metric function itself}:

 \emph{for} $n=1$, \emph{i.e. for rank} $(2,2)$: